datanucleus/docs-datanucleus/src/site/markdown/documentation/index.md

 	+ [License for DataNucleus products](license.html)
 	+ [DataNucleus Usage](usage.html)
 	+ [Problem Reporting](problem_reporting.html) : what to do if you have a problem
+	+ [News Releases](news/index.html) : news history for the DataNucleus project
+	+ [Release Schedule](http://www.datanucleus.org/servlet/wiki/display/ENG/Release+and+Plans) : outline of when we think to release versions
 	+ [Donations](donations.html) - want to contribute but don't have time/skills required?
 	+ [News](news/index.html) - news about releases of DataNucleus products
 	+ [Acknowledgements](acknowledgements.html) - thanking groups who have helped the project